CtrlK

 Completeness

-Clearly answers both 'what' (implement security best practices with Clerk authentication) and 'when' (securing application, reviewing auth implementation, hardening Clerk configuration) with explicit trigger phrases provided.
+The description answers both 'what' (implement security best practices with Clerk authentication) and 'when' (securing application, reviewing auth implementation, hardening Clerk configuration) with explicit trigger phrases.
+Both components are present and clearly stated.

 3 / 3